thisisRMak/cs231n-notes/Lecture2.md

   - Pedantically, its Affine, not Linear - because we have a bias term.
 But for convenience, we still call it Linear.
   - The formulation of Wx+b is a linear transformation.
   - Geometric Viewpoint: We want to transform our original data into another $n$-dim space, where we hope to find hyperplanes (linear boundaries) that separate our classes
+    - The line is where we set $f(x) = 0$.
+Now $Wx+b=0$ forms a decision boundary, where points on one side of the line have a positive score, and points on the other side of the line have a negative score.

 53:28 : Challenges for a Linear Classifier (Slide 2-64)
 - XOR (need 2 perceptrons)